dashingsoft/pyarmor/docs/topic/performance.rst

 Though the highest security could protect Python scripts from any hack method, but it may reduce performance.
 In most of cases, we need pick the right options to balance security and performance.

-Here we test some options to understand their impact on performace.
+Here we test some options to understand their impact on performance.
 All the following tests use 2 scripts ``benchmark.py`` and ``testben.py``.
 Note that the test results are different even run same test script in same machine twice, not speak of different test script in different machine.
 So the test data in these tables are only guideline, not exact.

 The content of ``benchmark.py``